 Starting in late 1992, many States obtained waivers to increase disregards.
 Under PRWORA, States may set their own disregard levels, and much heterogeneity has emerged.
 A few States expanded disregards and let them apply indefinitely.
-We code BRR and the percent disregard together in PERC\DISREGARDst.
-Flat disregards are coded in FLAT\DISREGARDst.
+We code BRR and the percent disregard together in PERC_DISREGARD{st}.
+Flat disregards are coded in FLAT_DISREGARD{st}.

 3.4.
-Child Support Enforcement
+Child support enforcement

-Child support is an important source of income for single mothers, despite widespread non-payment.
-The Child Support Enforcement (CSE) program, enacted in 1975, pursues efforts to locate absent fathers and establish paternity.
+Child support is an important source of income for single mothers, despite widespread non-payment.21 The Child Support Enforcement (CSE) program, enacted in 1975, pursues efforts to locate absent fathers and establish paternity.
 CSE expenditures greatly increased from \$2.9 billion in 1996 to \$5.1 billion in 2002.
-We use these expenditures as an indicator of child support enforcement efforts.
-Specifically, we measure of State level CSE activity by taking the State CSE expenditure and dividing it by the State population of single mothers ( $ENFORCE{st}$ ).
+We use these expenditures as an indicator of CSE efforts.
+Specifically, we measure State level CSE activity by taking the State CSE expenditure and dividing it by the State population of single mothers (ENFORCE{st}).